cognitive-catalyst/WA-Testing-Tool/README.md

 # WA-Testing-Tool
-Scripts that run against Watson Assistant for K fold validation on training set, testing on blind test, and draw precision curves for comparison.
+Scripts that run against Watson Assistant for
+  - `KFOLD` K fold cross validation on training set,
+  - `BLIND` Evaluating a blind test, and
+  - `TEST` Testing the WA against a list of utterances.

+In the case of a k-fold cross validation, or a blind set, the tool will output a [precision curve](precision_curve.md), in addition to per-intent true positive and positive predictive value rates, and a confustion matrix.

 ## Features
 - Easy to setup in one configuration file.